 ¶Proving Starvation Freedom in General

-Starvation is a surprisingly simple property and formally means that any thread that calls lock() will acquire the lock in finite time (that is, the lock() method will terminate/return).
-So, to prove starvation freedom, we assume an arbitrary thread (that called lock()) and show that it will finish its lock() method in finite time.
+Starvation is a surprisingly simple property and formally means that any thread that calls lock() will acquire the lock in finite time (that is, the lock() method terminates).
+To prove starvation freedom, we assume an arbitrary thread (that called lock()) and show that it will finish its lock() method in finite time.

 ¶Starvation Freedom of Filter Lock